Idiom: On thin ice

 Your Turn to Practice

 Write a sample sentence (or two!) in the comments box below.
-It's great to practice writing your own sentence when you learn vocabulary and I'll also provide feedback.
+It's great to practice writing your own sentences when you learn vocabulary and I'll also provide feedback.